Sheriff's Office & Jail

 by the Becker County Dive Rescue Team.

-The Sheriff's Department also has a Sheriff's Auxiliary which consists of members that are trained and licensed by the POST
+The Sheriff's Office also has a Sheriff's Auxiliary which consists of members that are trained and licensed by the POST

-Board that assist the Sheriff's Department and other law enforcement agencies within Becker County.
+Board that assist the Sheriff's Office and other law enforcement agencies within Becker County.

 The Becker County Jail holds 48 inmates, either convicted or awaiting trial.
 Convicted inmates may be held in the jail up to